 So that’s what I did.

 Our pizza is made by hand, one at a time, cooked in a proper brick pizza oven (thank you Dinos!).
 The only machine involved is a mixer for the dough and a food processor every now and again.
 The sourdough process is not easily systematized - proofing times are chaotic due to changes in the ambient temperature and how peak the leavening culture is day-to-day whims of our sourdough starter.
 A human being is required at every step - you really have to “know” the dough to get great results.
-That’s why we proudly make each pizza by hand; nothing makes me happier than knowing scores of people are eating a delicious, satisfying meal that we made and brought to their home.
+That’s why we proudly make each pizza by hand; nothing makes me happier than knowing hundreds of people are eating a delicious, satisfying meal that we made and brought to their home.

 I jokingly call this pizza “bread-forward.”
 Not because it’s unbalanced but because you’ll be saying “damn that crust is good” after your first slice.
 Not quite New York style (too small and proof-y), not quite Neapolitan (too much structure and chew), and did we mention it uses fresh-milled wheat berries for a nuanced, nutty, craveable sourdough without even a pinch of commercial yeast?
 It is marvelous.

-We use the best ingredients you’ll find in the best pizzerias in town: Grande cheese, Alta Cucina tomatoes, Uli’s sausage, Ezzo pepperoni, and so on.
-There are other components that we prefer to make ourselves like our homemade ricotta and lacto-fermented giardinera.
+We use the best ingredients you’ll find in the best pizzerias in town: Grande cheese, Alta Cucina tomatoes, Palouse Brand wheat berries, Ezzo pepperoni, and so on.
+There are other components that we prefer to make ourselves like our homemade sausage and lacto-fermented giardinera.